 Pharmaceutical related inventions not patentable under Section 3 (b), Section 3 (c), Section 3(d), Section 3 (e), Section 3 (i) are also discussed in the guidelines.

-The patentability of pharamaceutical related inventions under section 3(d) has invoked many debates in the recent past and is discussed in detail.
-According to Section 3(d), an incremental invention, based upon an already known substance, having established medicinal activity shall be deemed to be treated as a same substance, and shall fall foul of patentability, if the invention in question fails to demonstrate significantly improved therapeutic efficacy with respect to that known compound.
+The patentability of pharmaceutical-related inventions under section 3(d) has invoked many debates in the recent past and is discussed in detail.
+According to Section 3(d), an incremental invention, based upon an already known substance, having established medicinal activity shall be deemed to be treated as the same substance, and shall fall foul of patentability, if the invention in question fails to demonstrate significantly improved therapeutic efficacy with respect to that known compound.
 While interpreting what is “efficacy”, the Hon’ble Supreme Court held that in the context of the pharmaceutical patenting, the “efficacy” should be understood as “therapeutic efficacy”.
 Also, the Supreme Court explained what would mean a “new product” in the context of Section 3(d): “…………the new product in chemicals and especially pharmaceuticals may not necessarily mean something altogether new or completely unfamiliar or strange or not existing before”.
 According to the Supreme Court, whether or not an increase in bioavailability leads to an enhancement of therapeutic efficacy in any given case must be specifically claimed and established by research data.
 However, it is important to note that Supreme Court has clarified further that the test of Section 3(d) of the Act does not bar patent protection for all incremental inventions of chemical and pharmaceutical substances.
 The term “combination” as appearing in Section 3(d) has been explained by IPAB as “The combination mentioned in the Explanation can only mean a combination of two or more of the derivatives mentioned in the Explanation or combination of one or more of the derivatives with the known substance which may result in a significant difference with regard to the efficacy.

-Sufficiency of description, clarity and support of the claims:
+Sufficiency of description, clarity, and support of the claims:

 If the invention relates to a biological material which is not possible to be described in a sufficient manner and which is not available to the public, the application shall be completed by depositing the material to an International Depository Authority (IDA) under the Budapest Treaty.

-In regard to the Markush claims, the Guidelines explain that claims with Markush formulas may cover innumerable compounds and may be overbroad, thus leading to conclusion of inconsistency between description and claims.
-Also, such formulas can lead to the question of plurality of distinct inventions.
-Compounds represented by different alternatives should have a technical interrelation ship.
+In regard to the Markush claims, the Guidelines explain that claims with Markush formulas may cover innumerable compounds and may be overbroad, thus leading to the conclusion of inconsistency between description and claims.
+Also, such formulas can lead to the question of the plurality of distinct inventions.
+Compounds represented by different alternatives should have a technical interrelationship.
 Where a single claim defines alternatives of a Markush group, the requirement of a technical interrelationship is considered met when the alternatives are of a similar nature.